rakurai-io/rakurai_programs/README.md

 # Rakurai Programs

-This repository contains Solana smart contracts and tools for managing Rakurai’s validator operations:
+This repository contains Solana smart contracts and tools for managing Rakurai's validator operations:

 - **Rakurai Activation**
-  A multisig based smart contract that enables and control validators to run a Rakurai node.
+  A multisig-based smart contract that enables and controls validators to run a Rakurai node.
   ➤ For more details, refer to the [README](./programs/rakurai_activation/README.md).

 - **Reward Distribution**